mimoo/SSL-TLS-ECDSA-timing-attack/README.md

 This is a work trying to reproduce and improve on *Billy Bob Brumley* and *Nicola Tuveri* - [Remote Timing Attacks are Still Practical](https://eprint.iacr.org/2011/232.pdf).

-This is a **Work In Progress**.
 You can reproduce my setup with what you find here.
 The lattice attack works.
-The remote timing doesn't really.
+The remote timing is not precise enough to make the attack work.
+If you can get the same setup and better timing that what I get below then you should contact me :)

+It works on an unpatched version of OpenSSL, but theorically it should work on any TLS framework that has such a timing attack (and not only on binary curves).

 But first, if you want to know more about this research [check the latest draft of the whitepaper](whitepaper.pdf), and here are also direct links to the [Timing Attack](setup/client/attack.c) and the [Lattice Attack](setup/client/offline/lattice.sage).
-And also a [demo](https://www.youtube.com/watch?v=P2NbKHn7RkI&feature=youtu.be)
+And also a [demo](https://www.youtube.com/watch?v=P2NbKHn7RkI&feature=youtu.be) of the attack.

 If you know more about how to collect extremely accurate timing samples on a remote target I might need you.
 For now I get extremly bad results when attacking a remote target: